-The Core Humanitarian Standard on Quality and Accountability (CHS) sets out Nine Commitments that organisations and individuals involved in humanitarian response can use to improve the quality and effectiveness of the assistance they provide.
-This single core standard has been devised to clarify the responsibilities of aid workers, make the implementation of humanitarian standards simpler and easier, and contribute to better humanitarian responses.
-A coherent and easy-to-use standard is more likely to be put into practice and make a difference in the lives of crisis-affected communities.
+The Core Humanitarian Standard on Quality and Accountability (CHS) is a globally recognised voluntary standard that sets out Nine Commitments that organisations and individuals involved in humanitarian response can use to improve the quality and effectiveness of the assistance they provide.

 The CHS places communities and people affected by crisis at the centre of humanitarian action.
 As a core standard, the CHS describes the essential elements of principled, accountable and high-quality humanitarian aid.
 It is a voluntary and measurable standard.
 The CHS is the result of a global consultation process.
 It draws together key elements of existing humanitarian standards and commitments.